claytonbrown/terraformExamples/abc/vpc-flowlog-demo/README.md

 terraform plan
 ```

-When you are done playing with the speed test ECS instance and are ready to delete all the resource created by terraform, run:
+When you are done playing and are ready to delete all the resource created by terraform, run:

 ```
 ./destroy.sh